microsoft/vcpkg-docs/vcpkg/commands/export.md

 In manifest mode, the `vcpkg export` command automatically exports everything currently installed according to the specifications in the manifest file (`vcpkg.json`).
 This streamlined approach embodies the philosophy of manifest mode, where the entire state of installed packages is determined by the manifest file.

 This mode has a few important implications for how you use `vcpkg export`.
 Firstly, unlike in classic mode, you cannot specify individual `<portname:triplet>` arguments for the `vcpkg export` command.
-The command operates on the entire installed state as a single unity, respecting the dependencies and versions specified in the manifest file.
+The command operates on the entire installed state as a single entity, respecting the dependencies and versions specified in the manifest file.

 Another key difference in manifest mode is the requirement of the `--output-dir` option.
 This option specifies the directory where the exported packages will be stored, and you must provide it when using `vcpkg export` in manifest mode.
 This is different from classic mode, where `vcpkg` selects a default output directory (`vcpkg-root`) if one is not provided.